 Public Key Authentication and SSH Key Management

-.ppk files and more widely supported key formats.
+.ppk files and other key formats.

 It is common for hackers and malware to collect SSH keys when penetrating an organization.
 This happened, for example, in the infamous Sony Breach.
 Managing SSH keys properly is important.
 Universal SSH Key Manager a popular SSH key management solution and the only one at this time that supports

-telnet is still available as a protocol.
-However, very few devices support
+telnet protocol.
+However, very few devices use

-Telnet sends all user names and passwords in the clear, and already by mid-1990s password sniffing had become the largest security problem on the Internet and that was the problem the SSH protocol was designed to solve.
-Compromised routers, switches, or ARP proofing attacks can be used to inject arbitrary commands into telnet sessions.
+telnet traffic.
+By mid-1990s, such password sniffing attacks had become the largest security problem on the Internet.
+That was the very problem the SSH protocol was designed to solve.
+Compromised routers, switches, or ARP proofing attacks can also be used to inject arbitrary commands into telnet sessions.